Likelihood Scores for Sparse Signal and Change-Point Detection: Introduction

+Our approach here is to convert the p-values into likelihood scores for testing sparse sequences.
+It can be considered to be a soft form of thresholding in which p-values that are close to zero are penalized less than p-values that are barely significant.
+Unlike the HC and Berk-Jones test statistic only one transformation of the p-values is needed.
+It retains the advantage of the HC and Berk-Jones test statistics in not specifying a threshold in advance, but unlike the HC and Berk-Jones test statistics a smaller p-value always has a larger likelihood score.

+Since the likelihood scores are transformations of p-values, the proposed method can be applied to any type of distribution changes and it can handle data types that vary across sequences.
+Our theory however requires a specific distribution family for neat asymptotics and we consider here in particular either normal or Poisson data.
+We show optimality up to the correct asymptotic constants.
+For sparse normal change-points these constants are two-dimensional extensions of those in Ingster \cite{Ing97} and Donoho and Jin \cite{DJ04} for sparse normal mixture detection.
+These constants have been discussed in the context of sparse normal change-point detection assuming a known baseline in Chan and Walther \cite{CW15} and Chan \cite{Cha17}.
+For sparse Poisson change-points the constants are new and different from sparse normal constants.

+The optimality of multiple sequence identification of change-points up to the correct constant is new.
+Previous works on optimality for normal data are up to the correct order of magnitude though they go beyond the i.i.d. model, for example Pilliat, Carpentier and Verzelen \cite{PCV20} considered sparse change-point detection in time-series with normal errors.
+Liu, Guo and Samworth \cite{LGS21} showed optimality up to the best order for normal errors.
+However they considered a different problem that assumes at most one change-point.

+The algorithm we propose here has two steps in the identification of two change-points.
+The first detection screening step applies the Screening and Ranking (SaRa) idea of Niu and Zhang \cite{NZ12}.
+The second estimation step for more precise location of change-points uses the CUSUM-like procedure of Wild Binary Segmentation (WBS), cf. Fryzlewicz \cite{Fry14}..
+This two-step approach saves computation time because the fast screening step evaluates a large number of segments whereas the computationally intensive estimation step is only applied when a change-point has been detected during screening.
+In contrast for WBS the estimation step is applied on a large number of randomly generated segments.
+Unlike in Niu and Zhang \cite{NZ12} we do not apply the BIC criterion of Zhang and Siegmund \cite{ZS07} to determine the number of change-points.
+Instead critical values are specified in advance and binary segmentation, cf. Olshen et al. \cite{OVLW03}, is applied to detect the change-points sequentially.

-An alternative to binary segmentation is to estimate the full set of change-points in one go by applying global optimization criteria, and making use of dynamic programming to manage computational complexity.
-This was employed by the HMM algorithms of Yao (1984) and Lai and Xing (2011), the multi-scale SMUCE algorithm of Frank, Munk and Sieling (2014) and the Bayesian Likelihood algorithm of Du, Kao and Kou (2016).
+An alternative to binary segmentation is estimating the full set of change-points at one go by applying global optimization and making use of dynamic programming to manage the computational complexity.
+This was employed by the HMM algorithms of Yao \cite{Yao84} and Lai and Xing \cite{LX11}, the multi-scale SMUCE algorithm of Frick, Munk and Sieling \cite{FMS14} and the Bayesian Likelihood algorithm of Du, Kao and Kou \cite{DKK16}.
 These methods are however designed for single sequence segmentation.
-For a good overview, see Niu, Hao and Zhang (2016).
+Niu, Hao and Zhang \cite{NHZ16} provides an excellent background of the historical developments.